Dmitry-N-Medvedev/SDC/docs/HOW-TO.md

 pnpm config set store-dir ~/.pnpm-store
 ```

-To check how it all gone issue the following command
+To check how it all has settled, issue the following command

 ```bash
 volta list all